What is Life Insurance?

 If paying premiums is an issue, it makes sense to take a term insurance policy, as the premiums here will be less than that for endowment plans and money-back plans.
 Here are a few things to know about term plans.

 Additionally, many plans offer riders that amend the coverage or terms, enhance the insurance cover, and provide flexibility.
-Examples of such riders are.

 - A term plan is the simplest insurance plan, where your family will be paid a lump sum amount